insight-platform/Savant/docs/source/savant_101/10_adapters.rst

 Adapters
 ========

-The adapter is a standalone program typically executed in a Docker container.
-Adapters communicate with modules via ZeroMQ sockets: source adapters send data into, and sink adapters receive data from them.
+An adapter is a standalone program executed in a Docker container.
+Adapters communicate with modules via ZeroMQ sockets: source adapters ingest data, and sink adapters receive data from them.

-The decoupled nature of adapters ensures better reliability because an error-prone data source affects the adapter operation, not the module operation.
-As a result, it is always operational regardless of data sources.
+The decoupled nature of adapters guarantees high reliability because error-prone data sources don't affect the module operation.

-The adapters can transfer video streams and metadata through the network or locally.
-We have already implemented several handy adapters, and you can implement the required one if needed - the protocol is based on standard, widely supported open-source technologies.
+Adapters can transfer video streams and metadata over network or locally.
+We implemented several handy adapters; interested parties can implement the specific adapters to address their situations: the protocol is based on open-source technologies.

 Savant Adapter Protocol
 -----------------------

-There is a protocol based on ZeroMQ and Apache Avro, which adapters use to communicate.
-It can be used to connect adapter with adapter, adapter with module, module with module, etc. The protocol is universal for sources and sinks.
-It allows transferring the following:
+Savant uses a protocol based `ZeroMQ <https://zeromq.org/>`__ and Apache `Avro <https://avro.apache.org/>`__ for communication between adapters and modules.
+It can be used to connect an adapter with other adapter, an adapter with a module, a module with a module, etc. The protocol is universal for source- and sink adapters.

+It supports transferring the following:

 - video frames [optional];
 - video stream information;
 - frame-related metadata;
-- the hierarchy of objects related to the frame.
+- the hierarchy of objects and their attributes related to the frame.

 The protocol is described in the :doc:`API <../reference/avro>` section.

 Communication Sockets
 ---------------------

-The adapters and modules can use various ZeroMQ socket pairs to establish communication.
-The chosen type defines the possible topologies and quality of service.
+Adapters and modules may use various ZeroMQ socket pairs to communicate.
+The chosen pair defines possible topologies and quality of service.
 Currently, the following pairs are supported:

-- DEALER/ROUTER: reliable, asynchronous pair with backpressure (default choice);
+- ``DEALER/ROUTER``: reliable, asynchronous pair with backpressure (default choice);
-- REQ/REP: reliable, synchronous pair (paranoid choice);
+- ``REQ/REP``: reliable, synchronous pair (paranoid choice);
-- PUB/SUB: unreliable, real-time pair (default choice for strict real-time operation or broadcasting).
+- ``PUB/SUB``: unreliable, real-time pair (default choice for strict real-time operation or broadcasting).

-There are two URL schemes supported:
+You can read read more about ZeroMQ socket pairs on ZeroMQ `website <https://zeromq.org/socket-api/>`__.

+Savant supports two transports:

 - Unix domain sockets;
 - TCP sockets.

-You must prefer Unix domain sockets over TCP sockets when communication is established locally, especially when RAW frame formats are used (e.g. when using GigE Vision industrial cams or USB cams).
+You must prefer Unix domain sockets over TCP sockets when communication is established locally, especially when ``RAW`` frame formats are used (e.g. when using GigE Vision industrial cams or USB cams).

 Unix domain URLs look like as follows: